 -

-Define the columns (fields) and data types.
+Define your columns and data types.

 -